marco-a/AVRUtils/README.md

 Don't forget to compile at least with  `Os` optimization level and also use the `-flto` flag while compiling. (very important!)

-The library is tested to work with `avr-gcc 4.8.3`.
+The library is tested to work with avr-gcc version 4.8.3.

 ## Roadmap